 For My Life Experiment, I generally end up going from extreme to the other extreme, to find healthier ways of behaving.
 If you find yourself struggling with balance in this area, then hopefully this post is able to help you out!

-Well that’s all for today my friends, thank you for stopping in to My Life Experiment, whether for the first time or if you have been following from Day 1!
 If you enjoyed what you read here please share it with others.
 And if you have any other insights or questions, please leave them in the comment section below